gvwilson/sensibleadventures/bookster/bookster.md

 question?
 The captain's wife–did she feel anything yesterday?"

 The parrot shook his head.
 "Not that anyone's told me.
-But as far as I know, her magic's about healing, so…"  He ruffled his wings in a birdy shrug.
+But as far as I know, her magic's all for healing, so…"  He ruffled his wings in a birdy shrug.

 Razi closed the book and set it aside.
 "Well, please convey my